-Historically, the Company has elected to be taxed under the provisions of Subchapter "S" of the Internal Revenue Code for federal tax purposes.
-As a result, the Company's income has not been subject to U.S. federal income taxes or state income taxes in those states where the "S" Corporation status is recognized.
-No provision or liability for federal or state income tax has been provided in the Company's consolidated financial statements except for those states where the "S" Corporation status is not recognized and for the 1.5% California franchise tax to which the Company are also subject as a California "S" Corporation.
-The provision for income tax in the historical periods prior to the initial public offering consists of these taxes.
+Historically, the Company had elected to be taxed under the provisions of Subchapter "S" of the Internal Revenue Code for federal tax purposes.
+As a result, the Company's income had not been subject to U.S. federal income taxes or state income taxes in those states where the "S" Corporation status was recognized.
+No provision or liability for federal or state income tax had been provided in the Company's consolidated financial statements except for those states where the "S" Corporation status was not recognized and for the 1.5% California franchise tax to which the Company was also subject as a California "S" Corporation.
+The provision for income tax in the historical periods prior to the initial public offering ("IPO") consists of these taxes.

-In connection with the initial public offering on May 8, 2019, the Company's "S" Corporation status terminated and the Company will be treated as a "C" Corporation under Subchapter C of the Internal Revenue Code.
-The revocation of the Company's "S" Corporation election will have a material impact on the Company's results of operations, financial condition and cash flows.
-The effective income tax rate will increase and net income will decrease since the Company will be subject to both federal and state taxes on our earnings.
+In connection with the IPO on May 8, 2019, the Company's "S" Corporation status terminated and the Company will be treated as a "C" Corporation under Subchapter C of the Internal Revenue Code.
+The revocation of the Company's "S" Corporation election had a material impact on the Company's results of operations, financial condition and cash flows.
+Going forward the effective income tax rate will increase and net income will decrease since the Company will be subject to both U.S. federal and state taxes on our earnings.